MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure.md

 We invite you to join the Mathematics Society!
 We offer a blend of academic seminars, exciting social events such as board game nights, a pizza party, movie nights, ice-skating, and an opportunity to meet like minded people at our seminars and events.
 Meet our mascot, the Tortoise Professor Zeno, and be a part of a community that shares your passion in mathematics.

 This year we have a massive adventure that is sure to teach you about the nerdiest depths of mathematics, while challenging your attention to detail, knowledge of mathematical paradoxes, and digital literacy.
-But to earn the right to start this quest; you must first solve this here puzzle written by our dear friend Sir Caesar.
+But to start this quest; first you must first solve this here puzzle written by our dear friend, Sir Caesar.

 ~ciphertext (Standard +3 Encryption)~
 Dear Seeker of Truth